Crewe railway station: London, Midland and Scottish Railway

-In 1923, the LNWR became part of the London, Midland & Scottish Railway group; Crewe remained the major centre for locomotive construction.
-In 1938-39, the signal boxes at North and South Junctions were completely reconstructed as massive concrete structures to withstand air raids and remained in use until the resignalling project in 1985.
+In 1923, the LNWR became part of the London, Midland and Scottish Railway group; Crewe remained the major centre for locomotive construction.
+In 1938–39, the signal boxes at North and South Junctions were completely reconstructed as massive concrete structures to withstand air raids and remained in use until the resignalling project in 1985.
 The North Junction signal box can now be visited as part of the Crewe Heritage Centre.
 Although the railway station is virtually synonymous with the town of Crewe, it was not actually incorporated within the borders of the borough of Crewe until the late 1930s, as it lies about 1 mi to the south-east of the actual town centre.

 Train operation at Crewe changed little in over fifty years, with the exception of two new signal boxes and associated greatly improved colour light signalling, track circuiting and electrically operated track points.
 The trains did become longer and heavier and were hauled by larger engines, which required increased supplies of water to be taken on board before departure, but the number of passenger trains using Crewe station and the method of operation did not vary greatly despite the passage of two world wars.
 Trains continued to divide at Crewe with the front portion for Manchester and the rear for Liverpool.
 The station pilot engine always had a pair of restaurant cars in a bay platform ready to attach to a morning service to London.
 Always there were extra coaches waiting to be attached to overcrowded trains.
 In addition to passengers there were vast quantities of mail, parcels and even live animals and birds of all descriptions transported in specially designed transit crates.
 When necessary the station staff had to feed and water these special passengers, which travelled in copious luggage vans.